 Objective: Protect historic resources including buildings, bridges, gateways and other structures.

 Recommendation A4: Nominate eligible structures and districts to the National Register of Historic Places

 Recommendation A5: Conduct an architectural survey of the South River City planning area to determine which portions of the neighborhood are historically significant.
 Designate those areas as Local Historic districts.

 Recommendation A6: Continue to regularly monitor and amend the Fairview Park Neighborhood Conservation Combining District (NCCD) (Figure 7.8) to address unforeseen consequences, changing situations, and appropriate land use changes.

 Recommendation A7: Pursue voluntary down-zoning of multifamily zoned properties in the Fairview Park NCCD area to single family.

-Tax Abatement Program
+Tax Abatement Program in LHDs

-Owner-occupants of residential properties that are contributing or potentially contributing to a local historic district are eligibe for a tax abatement from the City of Austin if they invest in the rehabilitation of their homes.
+Owner-occupants of residential properties that contribute or potentially contribute to a local historic district are eligible for a tax abatement from the City of Austin if they invest in the rehabilitation of their homes.
 An owner-occupant must reinvest at least 25% of the value of the structure in “qualified rehabilitation expenditures”, with at least 5% of the value of the structure spent on exterior rehabilitation.
 The Historic Landmark Commission will review rehabilitation proposals and certify the project upon completion, at which time the owner is eligible to receive a City property tax abatement on the added value of the project for 7 years.
-For example, if the owner of a $100,000 house invests $30,000 in rehabilitation work approved by the Landmark Commission and the value of the property jumped to $150,000 after the completion of the project, the city property tax assessment would be “frozen” at the $100,000 value of the house for 7 years.
+For example, if the owner of a $100,000 house invests $30,000 in rehabilitation work approved by the Landmark Commission and the value of the property jumped to $150,000 after the completion of the project, the city property tax assessment would be “frozen” at the $100,000 value of the house for seven years.